-Criminal Defense Attorney Walter Reaves has been practicing law for over 30 years.
+Criminal Defense Attorney Walter Reaves has been practicing law for over 35 years (37 to be exact).
 During that time he has represented hundreds of people charged with all types of offenses in both State and Federal Courts – from minor misdemeanors all the way to capital murder.

-In addition to his membership in the State Bar of Texas, Mr. Reaves is also a member of the Texas Criminal Defense Lawyers Association and the National Criminal Defense Lawyers Association.
-Additionally, Reaves is one of the few attorney members of the American Academy of Forensic Sciences.
-He has had an opportunity to serve in leadership positions, including service as an associate director and director of the Texas Criminal Defense Lawyers Association, as well as a member of that organization’s executive committee.
+In addition to his membership in the State Bar of Texas, Mr. Reaves is also a member of the Texas Criminal Defense Lawyers Association.
+Additionally, he is one of the few attorney members of the American Academy of Forensic Sciences.
+He has had an opportunity to serve in leadership positions in various organizations, including service as an associate director and director of the Texas Criminal Defense Lawyers Association, as well as a member of that organization’s executive committee.
 He has also twice served as president of the McLennan County Defense Lawyers Association.

 Mr. Reaves has served as an adjunct professor at Baylor Law School where he teaches post-conviction procedure.
 For the last several years he has also directed that school’s innocence project.